simonkoeck/code-execution-engine/README.md

 # Code-Execution-Engine

-A simple and secure Code-Execution-Engine in Javascript.
+A fast and secure Code-Execution-Engine in Javascript.

 ❗This package is not secure by default.
 Visit [Security](#security) for production projects.❗